super-ienien/media-scanner/README.md

 The built files will be placed in `./dist`, make sure you copy all files into the main CasparCG directory.

+Note: Due to an incompatability with a dependency and pkg, a fix up step is performed during build until this is resolved upstream.
+This could cause issues when updating the express-pouchdb package.

 License
 -------